RefPerSys/RefPerSys/README.md

 Don't expect anything useful from RefPerSys before at least 2024.
 But you could have fun sharing our ideas and experimenting yours.

-A rewrite of RefPerSys in C was attempted on [refpersys-in-c](https://github.com/RefPerSys/refpersys-in-c).
+A rewrite of RefPerSys in C was attempted on [refpersys-in-c](https://github.com/RefPerSys/refpersys-in-c) but is abandonned in commit 559ea329f46a28 (nov.
+2024).

 We considered previously to use the garbage collector from [Ravenbrook MPS](https://github.com/Ravenbrook/mps).